AIM1rage/Traceroute/README.md

 # Traceroute

-This is a simple Python script that performs a traceroute to a given host using the Scapy library.
+This is a simple Python script that performs a traceroute to a given host using the scapy and the ipwhois libraries

 ## Requirements

 - Python 3.x
+- scapy library
-- Scapy library
+- ipwhois library

 ## Installation